Find our video guide on how to share and discuss an assessment here.

-You can now find the results of this assessment (and all others) under 'Reviews' > 'Team Progress' > Search the name of the direct report and click the 'X cycles' under their name > Click on the relevant review cycle.
+You can now find the results of this assessment (and all others) under 'Reviews' > 'Dashboard' > 'Ongoing Assessments'> search the name of the direct report and click on 'Discuss and sign the Assessment’.

 Once you have shared and discussed the results with the participant, you should both summarize your discussion in the corresponding text boxes at the bottom of the assessment and click 'Sign Assessment.'
 Doing this will lock the results.

 Please note: Cycles will be closed automatically two months after the development talk deadline.

 You can conveniently export all answers as a PDF file.
 All assessments you complete can be found in the 'Reviews' tab > 'Dashboard' > 'Past Assessments.'
 You can also find all completed and progressing reviews in the 'All Reviews', and filter by any of your reports (and if cascading access is enabled, you can also filter by indirect reports).